-"Extend" option.
-From the Start screen, type c, and then select Control Panel from the list of applications.
+NOTE: Adjust the screen resolution of the external device, especially if you choose the "Extend" option.
+From the Start screen, type control, and then select Control Panel from the list of apps.
 Select Appearance and Personalization.
 Under Display, select Adjust screen resolution for best results.